Fannon/search-bookmarks-history-and-tabs/README.md

 **This extension does not collect any data nor does it make any external requests** (see [Privacy](#privacy--data-protection)).

-It supports three different search approaches:
+It supports two different search approaches:

 - **Exact search** (case-insensitive, but exact matching): Faster, but only exact matching results.
 - **Fuzzy search** (approximate matching): Slower, but includes also inexact (fuzzy) matches.